NZ Legal Trailblazers

 2001: Denise Clark is sworn in as a District Court Judge on Tematekapua Marae in Rotorua on 2 October.
 She is the first Māori woman appointed as a District Court Judge and it is also the first time a judge has been admitted to the bench in a ceremony held on a marae.

 2002: A’e’au Semikueiva Epati is sworn in as a District Court Judge at Manukau District Court on 22 February, the first judge to be appointed of Samoan and Pacific ethnicity.

 Ida Malosi is sworn in as a Family Court Judge on 24 September, the first Samoan and Pacific Island woman.
 In 2013 she becomes the first woman judge to preside in the Supreme Court of Samoa.

 2002: Ajit Swaran Singh is sworn in as a District Court Judge on 4 November.
 He is the first Fiji-born Indian to be appointed to the District Court bench.

 2016: On 1 June Mina Wharepouri is sworn in as a District Court Judge and becomes the first Tongan-born Judge.

 On 2 September Soana Moala is sworn in as a District Court Judge, becoming the first Tongan woman appointed to the bench.

 2018: In February Justice Joseph Victor Williams begins sitting as a permanent Judge of the Court of Appeal, the first Māori man appointed as a permanent member.

-This is the result of our research and all care has been taken not to miss anyone.
+This is the result of our research and while all care has been taken not to miss anyone, it is an area where there has been relatively little research.
 Please send any additions or comments to email@example.com.